Have you been yet to Philly's most popular new restaurant?

 Fung's kitchen will, in fact, make General Tso's chicken, a shruggish nod to their first location at Levick and Oxford, where they cooked primarily Americanized Chinese food for customers at the nearby Navy base.
 The sauce (the only premade sauce in the entire restaurant) is actually fantastic, a bold sour streak beneath the sticky sweet spice.
 But the chicken nuggets are thickly breaded and blah, by far the most loveless item on China Gourmet's menu.

-Try instead what is likely the best lobster deal in town, in which two 1¼-pound lobsters can be had for $10.95 (yes, for both!) cooked any number of ways.
+Try instead what is likely one of the best lobster deals in town, in which a pair of lobsters, cooked any number of ways, can be had for the current market base price of $28.95.
 A clear sauce zapped with fresh ginger and scallions is a fantastic minimalist place to start, each morsel expertly cleavered with a glancing blow for easy access to the juicy wok-seared flesh.
 But $2 is a modest supplement for my favorite method: with Hong Kong-style minced pork.
 The wok-fried chunks sealed inside a golden crust of salted duck egg yolk (gum sa ha) is a close second worth the $5 extra.
 Really big spender?
 Also lurking in these tanks is a live 10-pound king crab, which for $400 Fung will transform into a three-course feast for six that is one of my someday dream meals.

 There are myriad other dishes here worth seeking: the sizzling platter of tender short ribs in black pepper sauce, sweetly roasted lamb chops in black bean sauce, a wok-singed beef chow fun, and crispy disks of custardy yellow Japanese tofu enriched with egg that come fried salt-and-pepper style beneath minced jalapeños.
 The rice noodle crepes are soft and silky; I've never enjoyed them more than when sliced here into little rolls set on edge and topped with tender beef rib tips that are steamed to order right on top.